Sixolise-1/Retail-Sales-Analysis/README.md

 ```
 ## 📈 Sample Insights
 - The Clothing category had the highest number of orders.
-- Afternoon shift had the most transactions.
+- Evening shift had the most transactions.
-- Customer ID 18397 was the top spender.
+- Customer ID 3 was the top spender.
-- The best-performing month in 2022 was November.
+- The best-performing months in 2022 and 2023 are July and February respectfully.
 - Beauty customers have an average age of around 40 years.

 ## 💡What I learned